 The Benefits of a Running Warmup

-The Best Stretches to Do Before a Run Journal of Human Kinetics, warming up is definitely beneficial.
-Researchers split a group of 36 athletes into three groups: those who did a 20-minute bicycling warmup before performing weighted lunges, those who only did a cooldown, and those who did neither.
+Make small circles Bring leg back to front, then lower foot, Muscles You Should Stretch If You Sit All Day.
+Researchers split a group of 36 athletes into three groups: those who did a 20-minute bicycling warmup before performing weighted lunges, According to a study published in the cooldown, and those who did neither.
 Everyone was given a pain threshold test on the two days following to determine muscle soreness, and guess what?
 The group who warmed up had the highest pain threshold and reported relatively ache-free muscles.

 However, there’s a difference between that bicycling warmup and simply taking it slow the first mile into your run, says Katie Dundas-Schneider, a doctor of physical therapy.
 “Both cycling and running keep blood moving to bigger muscles in the legs, which is important in a warmup, but the cycling also provides a dynamic stretch to the hamstrings and quadriceps,” she says.
 “A light jog doesn’t offer that same stretch and response movement.”

-Another study published in the the Journal of Strength and Conditioning Research further supports the benefits of a running warmup: Researchers found that runners who performed a dynamic stretching routine before a treadmill workout, were better able to sustain a hard effort for longer than those who didn’t.
+Another study The Best and Most Comfortable Running Socks Tested Journal of Strength and Conditioning Research further supports the benefits of a running warmup: Researchers found that runners who performed a dynamic stretching Targets: Quads, glutes, piriformis treadmill workout, were better able to sustain a hard effort for longer than those who didn’t.

 So if there’s no question that a warmup gives you bonus benefits, the real Q becomes: “How long do I need to actually do a running warmup?”
 That’s where the even better news comes in.
 Warming up for just a few minutes may work just as well as a longer warmup, so long as that time is spent on focused, dynamic movement.

-A study in the Journal of Strength and Conditioning Research Why You Need Core Work in Your Warmup, heart rate, oxygen intake, and rate of perceived exertion in endurance runners, they noted no significant differences in most categories between the long and short warmup, though perceived exertion and heart rate were slightly higher for the longer option.
+A study in the Journal of Strength and Conditioning Research found that when scientists analyzed velocity, heart rate, oxygen intake, and rate of perceived exertion in endurance runners, they noted no significant differences in most categories between the long and short warmup, though perceived exertion and heart rate were slightly higher for the longer option.

 In fact, Dundas-Schneider says, you can keep your warmup super quick.
 “An abbreviated version of five minutes of dynamic stretching still provides what you need to help prevent injury,” she says.